-In our Slavery and Human Trafficking Statement for the year ended 31 March 2016 we reported that we had identified 72 suppliers who were deemed to provide an elevated risk of slavery and human trafficking.
+In our Slavery and Human Trafficking Statement for the year ended 31 March 2017 we reported that we had identified 85 suppliers who were deemed to present an elevated risk of slavery and human trafficking.
 We distributed a Slavery and Human Trafficking Questionnaire to these suppliers, in order to seek additional assurance.
-Of these 72 suppliers:
+Of these 85 suppliers:

-- 43 provided a satisfactory initial response to the questionnaire; - 13 required further follow-up but have now provided satisfactory responses; - 4 have required follow-up which is ongoing; - 9 are no longer JLR suppliers; and - In 3 cases (which all are of lower spend) we have not yet received a response.
+- 51 provided a satisfactory initial response to the questionnaire; - 16 required further follow-up but have now provided satisfactory responses; - 2 required further follow-up and we are still working with the suppliers to obtain relevant assurances; - 13 are no longer JLR suppliers; and - In 3 cases (which all are of lower spend) we have not yet received a response.